skzv/my-plain-blog/_posts/2021-06-12-bringing-colour-and-life-to-black-and-white-photos.md

 I used the [Image Colorization API from DeepAi](https://deepai.org/machine-learning-model/colorizer).
 The production model deployed by DeepAi appears to be a form of the DeOldify model, which can be found at [this github repo](https://github.com/jantic/DeOldify).

-I don't think the DeepAi API allows you to adjust the model parameters, but you definitely can if you run it yourself from the repo above or [a colab instance](https://colab.research.google.com/github/jantic/DeOldify/blob/master/ImageColorizerColabStable.ipynb).
+I don't think the DeepAi API allows you to adjust the model parameters, but you can if you run it yourself from the repo above or [a colab instance](https://colab.research.google.com/github/jantic/DeOldify/blob/master/ImageColorizerColabStable.ipynb).
 [MyHeritage](https://www.myheritage.com/incolor) also offers this API as a service with tunable parameters.

 What I did was create a quick script that enables bulk colorization of directories.
 It iterates over all the photos in a directory, sends them off to Image Colorization API from DeepAi, and downloads the result into a separate folder (ignoring images that have already been colorized).
 If that would be useful to you, just set your own DeepAi API key as an environment variable and run [this script](https://github.com/skzv/colorize-photos):